mattilalab/petrov-et-al-2018/README.md

     * `mastOnlyUnknown`: Run MAST with selected PFM on genomic regions of interest
 * 04_mastBestSortUnknown/
     * `mastBestSortUnknown`: Create a CVS table of the best TF hits

+## Scripts output

+The scripts use `/tmp` for their working ad output dirs.
+The only exception is 00_batchFromNCBI, which uses `/var/tmp/chromosomes`.